 The “lowest price” game is a bad business strategy.
 Unfortunately, it is a common one.

 I saw it when I was in radio advertising.
 The unskilled salespeople resorted to selling their “puffs of broadcast air” based on price.
-Those of us (yes, I’m putting myself in this camp) who were good marketers and competent salespeople, sold that same air for top dollar based on valuable expertise and a track record of quality advice and results.
+Those of us who were good marketers and competent salespeople, sold that same air for top dollar based on valuable expertise and a track record of quality advice and results.

 The construction business is another industry challenged with low-balling.
-And from my current perspective, the cleaning business has some of the worst culprits of this same bidding strategy.
-Certain service providers do it because it’s a lazy method of winning business requiring no expertise.
-Certain service purchasers do it because they don’t value facility cleanliness and they believe they are helping their bottom line.
+And from my current perspective, commercial and office cleaning services in Calgary have some of the worst culprits of this same bidding strategy.
+Some cleaning companies in Calgary do it because it’s a lazy method of winning business requiring no expertise.
+Certain service buyers do it because they don’t value facility cleanliness and they believe they are helping their bottom line.
 Both parties soon discover this is a costly way of doing business.

 Even worse, we are now seeing cleaning equipment manufacturers evolving their business to target the low margin operators.
 At a recent meeting, we chatted with a manufacturer’s rep who proudly told us they are now selling a vacuum that is specifically built for spot cleaning.
 Knowing cleaning companies’ margins are getting smaller, they developed this vac to let the cleaners cut corners and save time.
 Of course, this is a problem for the client who, according to the scope of work in the contract, is expecting a full vacuum and is unknowingly only get spot cleans.

-Just recently, my company, EFS Clean Building Services, lost a contract to a lower bidding company.
+Just recently, our company, EFS Clean, lost a contract to a lower bidding commercial cleaning company.
 We had bid the job realistically, for what we knew it would take to do the job right.
 A strategy that we pride ourselves on.
 Sure enough, a few months later this client called and asked if we could take over the contract.
 The low bidding cleaner they had originally chosen was doing a terrible job and the client finally realized that the low price they were paying was causing the cleaner to take short-cuts.
 It ended up costing the client a remedial clean to get their facility back up to standards as well as time and energy to fire and re-hire the services.

-If you are looking to hire a contract cleaner and you see a bid that is much lower than the others, BEWARE, and do your due diligence with the following:
+If you are looking to hire a cleaning services company in Calgary and you see a bid that is much lower than the others, BEWARE, and do your due diligence with the following:

 - Talk to that cleaning company about their time and task schedule.
 Are they allowing enough hours to do the job you are expecting?
 The cleaning business is not rocket science.
 It is based on time required for scope of work requested.
 In fact, the ISSA (association for the Worldwide Cleaning Industry), provides a guideline for cleaning times which credible cleaning companies use when allocating labour hours to cleaning tasks.